Happily-Coding/OnyxianCoreJars/README.md

-# OnyxianCoreJars
+# OnyxianCore Jars
-Onyxian Core Jars Are Uploaded Here, for Manual or Automatic Download.
+The jars of the OnyxianCore Are Uploaded Here, for Manual or Automatic Download.

 To manually download the OnyxianCore: